cooldude77/SilECust-WebShop/docs/processes/transaction/order.md

 ## Order Journal

 Order journal is created everytime after payment has been successfully created.
-This is essentially created after every stage order is changed (TBD) once the order status is set to PAYMENT_SUCCESSFUL
+This is essentially created after every stage order is chan ged (TBD) once the order status is set to PAYMENT_SUCCESSFUL

 _Why is it needed?_
  - For auditing